Wednesday, April 16, 2014

 And I rather liked it.

 What have I been missing all my life?
-What has this generation of feminist minded women been missing all their lives?
-My father did little things like this and needless to say this gentleman, yes, gentleman was older too.
+What has this generation of feminist-minded women been missing all their lives?
+My father did little things like this and needless to say this gentleman, yes, was older too.

 The fight against gender bias has bit us in the butt.

 To be cared for.
 To be assisted.
-To be honored as the weaker sex by the little things, like opening doors and pushing in our seats, carrying our packages, supporting us entirely financially.
+To be honored as the weaker sex in the little things, like opening doors, pushing in our seats, carrying our packages, and supporting us entirely financially.

 They, the male sector, thought we wanted to work our little hineys off in addition to the heroic feat of bearing and raising children.
 And frankly, we asked for it.

-What imbalanced mind would want to be super man and super woman all at the same time?
+What balanced mind would want to be super man and super woman all at the same time?

 Is it an unhealthy thirst for power and significance?
 A lifestyle that will surely take our relationships and even our very lives.